Grandmaster Jiang Yu Shan explaining how in the Eastern point of view everything needs to be balanced as the Yin & Yang symbol suggests.

 A powerful Qi is the goal.

-If you are interested in holistically improving your body with very practical tools and methods (grandmaster Jiang Yu Shan is a very practical teacher), these courses can certainly help you as they have helped us and countless others.
+If you are interested in holistically improving your body with very practical tools and methods, these courses can certainly help you as they have helped us and countless others.

 With many methods you can feel the effects and benefits almost immediately.
 If you follow the powerful qigong cycles, the benefits will come over time during the cycle.